23-11-19: Substantial update including addition of ORB No. 33 Squadron for 22 November and ULTRA intercepts.

 4) Attack by Benina Group at 1515 German time

-In addition there was a recce at 0720 by III/LG1 which does not seem to have led to an encounter, although this may have been the cause for the scramble that led to the loss of the Bf110.
+In addition there was a recce at 0720 by III/LG1 which does not seem to have led to an encounter, although this may have been the cause for a scramble that led to the loss of the Bf110.

 Losses suffered by the German force in these attacks were 2x Ju 88 NJG2 damaged severely, and 1x Bf 110.